Even superfoods need their minerals

 Research shows this trusty mineral helps blueberry plants grow more leaves, longer roots and – most importantly – more fruit.
 Because it’s local, it is cheaper than many other fertilisers too.
 That is good news for local blueberry growers, who can at times face high costs and lower selling prices.
-And it is great news for us blueberry lovers (muffin, anyone?).

-Our anhydrite products are not just loved by blueberries: in 2019, we won an award from Québec circulaire – a local government-led initiative to boost the circular economy – for our reuse of anhydrite in agricultural and construction industries.
+In 2019, we won an award from Québec circulaire – a local government-led initiative to boost the circular economy – for our reuse of anhydrite in agricultural and construction industries.
 And it has the Canadian Food Inspection Agency’s seal of approval too.

-“Anhydrite contains calcium and sulphur –important nutrients for crops,” says Stéphane, a scientist in our Aluminium team.
+“Anhydrite contains calcium and sulphur – important nutrients for crops,” says Stéphane, a scientist in our Aluminium team.
 “It also helps improve soil texture and has no impact on pH levels, which all creates the right conditions for growing certain crops – like potatoes, wheat, barley – and now blueberries too.”

-Stéphane is part of the nine-strong team of scientists, marketing and procurement experts who find ways to turn our waste into useful products, helping us reduce waste and create value at the same time.
+Stéphane is part of the nine-strong team of scientists, commercial and procurement experts who find ways to turn our waste into useful products, helping us reduce waste and create value at the same time.
 In fact, around 85% of the 400,000 tonnes of waste (excluding bauxite residue) created by our Saguenay – Lac-Saint-Jean aluminium operations is used to make new products.